onflow/cadence/docs/language.md

-The force-assignment operator is only used for [resource types](#resources) and the move operator (`<-`), which are covered in a later section.
+The force-assignment operator is only used for [resource types](#resources) and the move operator (`<-`), which are covered the resources section of this document.

 #### Conditional Downcasting Operator